Breastfeeding: Collecting and storing

 Collecting and storing breast milk can be easy and convenient.

-Michigan State University Extension serves as a resource and offers programming to mothers that want to learn more about breastfeeding.
+Michigan State University Extension serves as a resource and offers programming to mothers that want to learn more about breastfeeding and food safety.